Jaguar Preserve Hiking

 Included: Licensed and registered Belize Tourism Board operator and tour guide; registered and insured vehicle; park entrance fee; ice cold bottled water and light snacks

-Not Included: If you would like to take a packed lunch, you can pre order throughThe Curve Bar & Restaurant.
-Cooler boxes can also be filled with additional beverages of your choice (soda, juice, beer, etc).
+Not Included: If you would like to take a packed lunch, you can pre-order through The Curve Bar & Restaurant.
+Cooler boxes can also be filled with additional beverages of your choice (soda, juice, beer, etc.).

 Horseback Riding

-The tour departs Sittee River Marina or we can pick you up from a local hotel where you will drive about 20 minutes to reach your Horse Back Riding Adventure.
+The tour departs Sittee River Marina, or we can pick you up from a local hotel, where you will drive about 20 minutes to reach your Horse Back Riding Adventure.
 After the wrangler gets you fitted and on your horse, he will lead the way through the jungle.
-The trail winds itself over Pine Forest Hills with breath taking views.
-Look up and you can see the second highest peak in Belize— Victoria's Peak soaring into the sky—or look back over the country side to search the horizon for the beautiful Caribbean Sea.The trail makes its way past and over mounds of rock that are the remains of an ancient Maya Civilization and takes you close to the neighboring Cockscomb Wildlife Sanctuary and Jaguar Reserve, the world's first jaguar reserve, established in 1986.The sanctuary is home to over 200 jaguars and often they use the riding trails to walk upon in the still of the night, hunting down their prey.
-In the rainy season we often come across their paw prints left clearly outlined in the path.
-It is a truly rare experience to encounter one of them as these majestic animals are the masters of stealth and their very existence is based on seeing but not being seen.
+The trail winds itself over Pine Forest Hills with breathtaking views.
+Look up, and you can see the second-highest peak in Belize— Victoria's Peak soaring into the sky—or look back over the countryside to search the horizon for the beautiful Caribbean Sea.
+The trail makes its way past and over mounds of rock that are the remains of an ancient Maya Civilization.
+It takes you close to the neighboring Cockscomb Wildlife Sanctuary and Jaguar Reserve, the world's first jaguar reserve, established in 1986.
+The sanctuary is home to over 200 jaguars, and often, they use the riding trails to walk in the still of the night, hunting down their prey.
+In the rainy season, we frequently see their paw prints, which are clearly outlined in the path.
+It is a rare experience to encounter one of them as these majestic animals are the masters of stealth, and their very existence is based on seeing but not being seen.

 Difficulty: Easy/Moderate

-Included: Licensed and registered Belize Tourism Board operator; registered and insured vehicle; ice cold bottled water and light snacks
+Included: Licensed and registered Belize Tourism Board operator; registered and insured vehicle; ice-cold bottled water and light snacks

-Not Included: If you would like to take a packed lunch, you can pre order throughThe Curve Bar & Restaurant.
-Cooler boxes can also be filled with additional beverages of your choice (soda, juice, beer, etc).
+Not Included: If you would like to take a packed lunch, you can pre-order through The Curve Bar & Restaurant.
+Cooler boxes can also be filled with additional beverages of your choice (soda, juice, beer, etc.).

-Don't forget to bring: Sunscreen, bug repellant, sunglasses, swimsuit, towel, long pants, hat, camera, tennis or water shoes, binoculars and drinking water
+Don't forget to bring: Sunscreen, bug repellant, sunglasses, swimsuit, towel, long pants, hat, camera, tennis or water shoes, binoculars, and drinking water.

 View the Elusive Scarlet Macaws

-The Mayan Village of Red Bank is the seasonal home of one of the largest concentration of Scarlet Macaws in Belize and all of Central America.
+The Mayan Village of Red Bank is the seasonal home of one of the largest concentrations of Scarlet Macaws in Belize and Central America.
 Every year, from December to March, they migrate to the Red Bank area to feed on wild berries and seeds of the jungle and are often spotted along the river.
 It should be mentioned that numerous other birds can also be seen in the Red Bank area including herons, parrots and toucans, to name a few.

 Difficulty: Moderate/Rough